LKolding/Vocabulary-Trainer/README.md

 Written in python using the included json, random and os modules.

 I made this during my re-reading of the Harry Potter series.
-Realizing my lacking vocabulary of some words I found particulary interesting and some aesthetic, I began to write them down.
+Realizing my lacking vocabulary of some words I found particulary interesting, I began to jot them down.
 I've included a dictionary.json including some words.

 I recommend the user to tailor the dictionary for oneself.
 This can be done manually by editing the json file whose format is self-explanatory, or by using the dictionaryManager.py file.